harlow/nsqd-discovery/README.md

 ### Command Line Options

 ```
--lookupd-tcp-port=4160: <port> to provide A record with nsqlookupd IP Addresses
+-lookupd-tcp-port=4160: <port> the TCP port to connect to nsqlookupd
 -lookupd-dns-address=: <addr> to provide A record with nsqlookupd IP Addresses
 -nsqd-http-address="0.0.0.0:4151": <addr>:<port> of the nsqd to configure
 ```